 Additionally, the contracts and policies construction workers sign are often long and complicated documents.
 Because of this, there are times when the compensation is unfair or a loophole is found that allows less compensation that is truly deserved.

 Understanding the different types of workers’ compensation is the first step.
-Ultimately, compensation for construction workers who sustained an injury or illness while at work fall under one of the following:
+Ultimately, compensation for construction workers who sustained an injury or illness while at work falls under one of the following:

 There are many common workers’ compensation injuries and not all cases are eligible for workers’ compensation.